dankellett/post-config-test/README.md

 Another trigger strategy is to trigger off long lived branches that represent each environment.
 This works well when configs aren't different between environments.

+## Getting Started
+1. Create a folder with a name that matches a tenant name
+1. Create a 1pass vault and set config with the chosen name
+1. Create an item in the 1pass vault and match the name with the folder created in an earlier step
+1. Set all tenant secrets within the single 1pass item by adding more password fields
+1. Obtain the service account token to the vault and store it as a secret `OP_SERVICE_ACCOUNT_TOKEN`
+1. Create a tokenized config file with a name that ends in either `.staging.config.json` or `.prod.config.json`

 ## Config
 Separate triggers are maintained to allow discrete variables to be set that differ between environments that are being posted to.